beakerbrowser/beakerbrowser.com/_docs/using-beaker/index.md

 <section markdown="1">

-## Sync for offline
+## Offline sync

 As the visitor to a site, you may want to save a site for offline reading.
-Turn on "Sync for offline" to make sure you get the latest updates when online, and then can access the files when offline.
+Turn on "Offline sync" to access a website while you're offline.
+Beaker will synchronize any updates made to the website whenever you reconnect to the Internet.

 <figure>
   <img class="screenshot" src="/img/docs/tour-sync-for-offline2.png"/>